AdobeDocs/marketo.fr-FR/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/sharing-a-filter-definition-in-the-marketing-calendar.md

    ![](assets/image2014-9-24-11-3a31-3a24.png)

-1. Copiez l’URL et partagez-la avec d’autres utilisateurs de Marketing Cloud.
+1. Copiez l’URL et partagez-la avec d’autres utilisateurs Marketo.

    ![](assets/image2014-9-24-11-3a31-3a29.png)